 ‘Fox in Socks‘ was published in June of 1965 by Random House.
-In it, Seuss creates outrageous characters, scenes, and images that are meant to catch and keep the attention of a young reader.
+In it, Dr. Seuss, born Theodor Seuss Geisel, creates outrageous characters, scenes, and images that are meant to catch and keep the attention of a young reader.
 Like many others written by Dr. Seuss, this book is considered to be one of the best-selling children’s books of all time.
+It is also one of the best examples of classic large format Seuss picture books featuring iconic characters.

 Explore Fox in Socks

-The story focuses on two characters, a Fox and a yellow creature called Knox.
+The story focuses on two characters, a Fox and a yellow creature called Knox, while using a variety of wacky words.
 The former brings out all sorts of tongue twisters throughout the poem and tries to challenge Knox into saying them.
 He isn’t up to the task and continually complains about how hard they are.
 By the end of the poem, Knox sticks Fox in a bottle and comes up with a rhyme of his own.
+Fox in Socks is one of Seuss’ most original stories.
+It has had a lasting influence, like his other works, on children’s literature.

 You can read the full poem here.